iburr/bookbot/README.md

-# BookBot is my first project!
+# BookBot is a fun project i decided to do to further progess my python skills